-API Testing is beneficial as you can gain early evaluation, and feedback of the overall APIs core functions.
-There are various API testing tools, popular options include Postman, and JMeter.
+API Testing is beneficial as you can gain early evaluation and feedback on the overall API’s core functions.
+There are various API testing tools, popular options include Postman and JMeter.
 Both can be used for functional API testing, an exploratory-type API testing.

 Monitoring your API

-Keeping tabs of your API is useful to understand how it is being used, developed and improved.
+Keeping tabs on your API is useful to understand how it is being used, developed and improved.
 As well as if any issues arise that need to be addressed and iterated on.

 What do our developers say about developing APIs?
 Here are some of their API building best practices.